diyscif/diyscif/scif-thesis.md

 Spectrum Mapped over Spectrum of Human Speech [@speechmasking]](images/spectra.png){height=40%}

-Even more important than the noise source itself though is the way the mask is applied and directed inside the protected space.
+Even more important than the noise source itself, though, is the way the mask is applied and directed inside the protected space.
 In a properly designed system, the occupants do not hear, or only faintly hear, the mask inside the room.
 The only way to listen to the mask should be by listening directly against the